mschuchard/concourse-vault-resource/README.md

 - The `version` input is ignored for `in` with `params` as it is associated with a single secret path, and therefore only functions when peered with `source` for `check` or `in`.

 **parameters**
-- `version`: _optional_ The following YAML schema is required for the version specification.
+- `version`: _optional_ The following YAML schema is required for the version specification. default: `nil`

 ```yaml
 version: